OUR TEAM

 Dr. Louis is the founder of EMBRACE Therapy, which focuses on women’s mental health, providing individual, couple and group therapy.
 The therapeutic modalities she uses in treatment are Interpersonal Psychotherapy (IPT), which is psychodynamically oriented and Cognitive Behavioral Treatment.
 Both treatment models are short-term and solution-focused.
 They have been highly researched and proven to be effective in a variety of psychiatric disorders.
 Her goal is that at the end of the journey in treatment, you will have obtained insight, change in perspective, increase in your self-awareness and have gained newly learned coping skills to improve the quality of your life.

 She brings a passion for facilitating workshops to providers or to lay audiences on the importance of mental wellbeing.
 Her overarching goal is to help decrease the stigma of mental health and to send the message: “it’s okay not to be okay.
 There is relief in receiving treatment.”
 She has been invited as a speaker on subjects relating to postpartum depression and anxiety, motherhood, sexual health and spirituality, mental health and breastfeeding, teen dating violence, effective communications skills, secondary trauma of providers in doula training conferences, training programs for doctors, nurses, and social workers.
 Dr. Louis recently completed an independent research study on The Strong Black Woman and her experience of Postpartum Depression which was presented at the 30th Annual Postpartum Support International (PSI) conference held at the University of Pennsylvania.
 She also hosts the radio show, “Mind, Body and Spirit” on WTBQ/WGHT.
 She has published a workbook entitled: Doula Revolution: Transforming your Mind, Body and Spirit.
 Currently, she is working on her next book entitled: Embracing Her.
-Dr. Louis is ardently committed to helping individuals become more productive and functioning beings.
-With an open and inviting space, she wants to journey with you while you endure and overcome life’s challenges.
-Believing that her most positive attribute is her undeniable passion for this work.
-Dr. Louis states.
-“I will endeavor to reinforce to you that “you” matter by giving you my utmost attention, support, honesty, integrity, and respect through this EMBRACE. “

 Christine-Oriani,-LCSW-Embrace-Therapy